Light trading volume seen as black spot in banks' results

 The third-quarter decline includes a 25 percent drop in fixed income, currency and commodities trading revenue and flat equity trading revenue, according to KBW.

-Executives from JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N) and Goldman Sachs Group Inc (GS.N) all warned in September about weak trading revenue in what they described as a challenging quarter.
+Executives from JPMorgan Chase & Co, Bank of America Corp and Goldman Sachs Group Inc all warned in September about weak trading revenue in what they described as a challenging quarter.

 Some of the factors that drove trading declines in the third quarter will still be around in the fourth quarter, according to traders and other market watchers.